 WooCommerce is one of the world’s most popular eCommerce platforms running millions of online stores.
 As user experience is so important to the success of retail, it’s essential that your store looks its best.
-That’s why we have put together a list of 50 of the best free and premium WooCommerce themes.
+That’s why we have put together a list of the best free and premium WooCommerce themes.

 There are thousands of WordPress themes out there.
 You don’t have time to look through them all and compare their strengths and weaknesses, but we do and that’s what we have done here.